-As at December 31, 2021, the Company's financial instruments are comprised of cash and cash equivalents, marketable securities, receivables excluding goods and services tax and B.C. mining exploration tax credit receivables, and accounts payable and accrued liabilities.
+As at December 31, 2022, the Company's financial instruments are comprised of cash and cash equivalents, marketable securities, receivables excluding goods and services tax, B.C. mining exploration tax credit and Yukon mining exploration program receivables, and accounts payable and accrued liabilities.
 The carrying value of receivables, and accounts payable and accrued liabilities approximate their fair values due to the relatively short periods to maturity of these financial instruments.